Holvika

-Holvik or Holvika (sometimes spelled Holevik) is a small village on the south side of the island of Vågsøy in Kinn Municipality in Vestland county, Norway.
+Holvika (sometimes unofficially spelled Holevik) is a small village on the south side of the island of Vågsøy in Kinn Municipality in Vestland county, Norway.
 It is situated along the Vågsfjorden, a part of the large Nordfjorden.
 The village is located about 3 km southwest of the town of Måløy and about 2.5 km east of the village of Vågsvåg.

-The 0.18 km2 village has a population (2018) of 308 and a population density of 1778 PD/km2.
+The 0.18 km2 village has a population (2024) of 320 and a population density of 1778 PD/km2.

-During World War II, Operation Archery took place in and around Holvik and Måløy.
+During World War II, Operation Archery took place in and around Holvika and Måløy.